The baffling 10-minute window shrouding Nicola Bulley’s disappearance in mystery

 We map out the rough radius where the 45-year-old could have walked and driven in those unaccounted minutes

-The disappearance Nicola Bulley continues to puzzle the police and public as almost two weeks have passed since the mother-of-two went missing in Lancashire.
+The disappearance Nicola Bulley continues to puzzle the police and public as over two weeks have passed since the mother-of-two went missing in Lancashire.

 The 45-year-old mortgage broker was logged into a Teams work call on her phone on 27 January as she walked her dog, but what happened next in the quiet village of St Michael’s on Wyre remains a mystery.